MShawon/YouTube-Viewer/README.md

 # Proxies
 * ## Free Proxy
-   Try not to use free proxies. `youtube_viewer.py` is the script for free proxies.
+   Try not to use free proxies.

 * ## Premium Proxy
-   HTTPS or SOCKS5 proxies with authentication can also be done.
-To do so put your proxies in this format `username:password@ipaddress:port` in a text file.
+   Proxies with authentication can also be done.
+To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
 Every single line will contain a single proxy.
-Use `youtube_viewer_premium.py` script instead of `youtube_viewer.py` and provide your text file path when script asks for proxy file name.
+Provide your text file path when script asks for proxy file name.

 * ## Rotating Proxy
-   If you want to use rotating proxies service like storm proxies, use `youtube_viewer_rotating.py` instead of `youtube_viewer.py` and provide your Proxy service Main Gateway.
+   You can also use rotating proxies service like webshare, storm proxies and so on.
+Make sure to authenticate your IP on their website and use the Main Gateway (ipaddress:port) they provide you.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.